Warren Hastings: Conquest of Bengal

 Hastings was personally angered when investigating trading abuses in Bengal.
 He alleged that some European and British-allied Indian merchants were taking advantage of the situation to enrich themselves personally.
 Persons travelling under the unauthorised protection of the British flag engaged in widespread fraud and illegal trading, knowing that local customs officials would be cowed into not interfering with them.
 Hastings felt this was bringing shame on Britain's reputation and urged the authorities in Calcutta to put an end to it.
 The Council considered his report but ultimately rejected Hastings' proposals.
 He was fiercely criticised by other members, many of whom had themselves profited from the trade.

 Ultimately, little was done to stem the abuses, and Hastings began to consider quitting his post and returning to Britain.
 His resignation was only delayed by the outbreak of fresh fighting in Bengal.
-Once on the throne Qasim proved increasingly independent in his actions, and he rebuilt Bengal's army by hiring European instructors and mercenaries who greatly improved the standard of his forces.
-He felt gradually more confident and in 1764 when a dispute broke out in the settlement of Patna he captured its British garrison and threatened to execute them if the East India Company responded militarily.
+Once on the throne, Qasim proved increasingly independent in his actions, and he rebuilt Bengal's army by hiring European instructors and mercenaries who greatly improved the standard of his forces.
+He gradually felt more confident, and in 1764, when a dispute broke out in the settlement of Patna, he captured its British garrison and threatened to execute them if the East India Company responded militarily.
 When Calcutta dispatched troops anyway, Mir Qasim executed the hostages.
 British forces then went on the attack and won a series of battles culminating in the decisive Battle of Buxar in October 1764.
-After this Mir Qasim fled into exile in Delhi, where he died in 1777.
-The Treaty of Allahabad (1765) gave the East India Company the right to collect taxes in Bengal on behalf of the Mughal Emperor.
+After this, Mir Qasim fled into exile in Delhi, where he died in 1777.
+The Treaty of Allahabad (1765) gave the East India Company the right to collect taxes in Bengal on behalf of the Mughal emperor.